ds54e/sv-mint/docs/plugins/case_default_required.md

 endcase  // no default, unknown values pass silently
 ```

+#### Additional Tips
-- **Additional Tips**: When wrapping `default` in `begin/end`, keep the colon directly after the token.
+When wrapping `default` in `begin/end`, keep the colon directly after the token.
 Align macro-generated `default` blocks with the surrounding case body to reduce review slips.